 AMP Ad Refresh

-Similar to normal web pages, you can refresh ads on AMP pages too.
-If you would like to know the technical implementation, here’s a quick overview.
+Like normal web pages, you can refresh ads on AMP pages.
+If you want to know the technical implementation, here’s a quick overview.

 Page-level configuration: